EmmanuelLefevre/Documentations/Personnal Cheatsheets/css_cheatsheets.md

 | `steps` | Crée des transitions par étapes. |
 | `cubic-bezier()` | Permet de créer une courbe personnalisée pour l'animation. |
 | `infinite` | L'animation s'éxécute à l'infini. |

+***

+⭐⭐⭐ I hope you enjoy it, if so don't hesitate to leave a like on this repository and on the [Dotfiles](https://github.com/EmmanuelLefevre/Dotfiles) one (click on the "Star" button at the top right of the repository page).
+Thanks 🤗